jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 innovative technologies, and educate the next generation of cybersecurity professionals.
-Collaborative research projects and initiatives between academia, nonprofits, and industry promote innovation and help tackle emerging cyber threats effectively.
+Collaborative research projects and initiatives between academia, non‑profits, and industry promote innovation and help tackle emerging cyber threats effectively.
 It is essential that stakeholders recognize their